Vocaloid

 Vocaloid (ボーカロイド, Bōkaroido) is a singing voice synthesizer software product.
-Its signal processing part was developed through a joint research project led by Kenmochi Hideki at the Pompeu Fabra University in Barcelona, Spain, in 2000 and was not originally intended to be a full commercial project.
-Backed by the Yamaha Corporation, it developed the software into the commercial product "Vocaloid" that was released in 2004.
+Its signal processing part was developed through a joint research project between Yamaha Corporation and the Music Technology Group at Pompeu Fabra University, Barcelona.
+The software was ultimately developed into the commercial product "Vocaloid" that was released in 2004.

 The software enables users to synthesize "singing" by typing in lyrics and melody and also "speech" by typing in the script of the required words.
 It uses synthesizing technology with specially recorded vocals of voice actors or singers.
 To create a song, the user must input the melody and lyrics.
 A piano roll type interface is used to input the melody and the lyrics can be entered on each note.
 The software can change the stress of the pronunciations, add effects such as vibrato, or change the dynamics and tone of the voice.

 Various voice banks have been released for use with the Vocaloid synthesizer technology.
 Each is sold as "a singer in a box" designed to act as a replacement for an actual singer.
-As such, they are released under a moe anthropomorphism.
+As such, they are often released under a moe anthropomorph avatar, however, there are also voice banks released without an assigned avatar.
 These avatars are also referred to as Vocaloids, and are often marketed as virtual idols; some have gone on to perform at live concerts as an on-stage projection.

 The software was originally only available in English starting with the first Vocaloids Leon, Lola and Miriam by Zero-G, and Japanese with Meiko and Kaito made by Yamaha and sold by Crypton Future Media.
 Vocaloid 3 has added support for Spanish for the Vocaloids Bruno, Clara and Maika; Chinese for Luo Tianyi, Yuezheng Ling, Xin Hua and Yanhe; and Korean for SeeU.

 The software is intended for professional musicians as well as casual computer music users.
 Japanese musical groups such as Livetune of Toy's Factory and Supercell of Sony Music Entertainment Japan have released their songs featuring Vocaloid as vocals.
 Japanese record label Exit Tunes of Quake Inc. also have released compilation albums featuring Vocaloids.
-Artists such as Mike Oldfield have also used Vocaloids within their work for back up singer vocals and sound samples.